Cho Oyu Frequently Asked Questions

 Why should I climb Cho Oyu with IMG?

-- IMG guides are professionals and are great teachers as well as strong climbers.
+- IMG leaders are professionals and are great teachers as well as strong climbers.
 All have done numerous high-altitude expeditions, including the Himalaya.
 Our clients enjoy the immense benefit of a core group that has climbed together extensively, producing a team that knows how to work well together.
-We do not think you will find any other Cho Oyu climbing or trekking programs that will be led or staffed by persons of the caliber we field.
-We challenge you to try!
+We do not think you will find any other Cho Oyu climbing or trekking programs that will be led or staffed by persons of the caliber we will field for Cho Oyu.

 - IMG brings advanced technology to the mountain.
-Solar power at Base Camp quietly supports our satellite communications, allowing us to maintain excellent emergency contact capabilities and keep friends and family informed of our progress during the long weeks away from home.
+All Sherpa will be issued a VHF walkie-talkie radio and will be climbing with the team.
+Solar power at Base Camp quietly supports your Kindle and Music player as well as our satellite communications, allowing us to maintain excellent emergency contact capabilities and keep friends and family informed of our progress during the long weeks away from home.
+IMG will post regular internet dispatches and/or send regular e mail updates to keep friends and families appraised of the climbers' progress.

 What kind of guide support can I expect?

-The IMG Cho Oyu expedition will be staffed at an approximate ratio of 1:1 between team members and IMG staff climbers/climbing Sherpas.
-In other words, IMG western leader(s) plus Sherpas is approximately equal to the number of customers.
+The IMG Cho Oyu expedition will be staffed per the new "New Regulations for Foreign Expeditions 2019" in Tibet, requiring that each foreign climber be assigned a 1:1 sherpa climber for the summit bid.
 The Sherpas will be deployed differently at different times during the climb for the best advantage of the team.
-When the climbers are down low, most of the Sherpas will be working on fixing rope, building camps, and carrying loads.
-As the climbing team moves up for summit bid, most of the Sherpas will be deployed to climb in support the climbers during the attempt.
-The IMG western leader may or may not climb with the team, depending on the circumstances.
+When the climbers are down low, more of the Sherpas will be working on fixing rope, building camps, and carrying loads.
+As the climbing team moves up for summit bid, more of the Sherpas will be deployed to climb in support of climbers during the summit attempt.

 What if I would like extra support?

-We also offer a Personal Sherpa and Extra Oxygen Option for an additional cost.
-We will assign exclusively to you one of our very best Sherpas, who has summitted Cho Oyu and Everest many times, been through the Khumbu Sherpa climbing school, and who speaks English well.
-As a small, two-person team, you will be able to take advantage of the "best of both worlds" with all the "horsepower" of the main IMG team at your disposal in case of emergency, but also having the additional flexibility afforded by a climbing partner who is committed to climbing exclusively on your own schedule, when you want to.
-Your personal sherpa will also be available to help carry your personal gear and extra oxygen starting at Camp 2 (normally climbers start oxygen at Camp 3).
+We also offer a Personal Sherpa and Extra Oxygen Option for $7,500.
+In addition to the all the benefits and Sherpa support that goes with our Classic Cho Oyu program, we will also assign exclusively to you one of our very best Sherpas, who has summitted Cho Oyu and Everest, been through the Khumbu Sherpa climbing school, and who speaks English.
+As a small two-person team, you will be able to take advantage of the "best of both worlds" with all the horsepower of the main IMG team at their disposal, but also having the additional flexibility of your own dedicated climbing partner.
+Your personal Sherpa will also be available to help carry your personal gear to the higher camps.
+In addition, we will provide extra oxygen so you can start using oxygen above the ice cliff during your summit rotation.

 How difficult is the climb?